Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 A growing corpus of studies is addressing this challenge of anonymizing behavioral data.
 They focus on a variety of different human traits, ranging from the voice, over gait, to less prominent examples like gestures, heartbeat, and others.
-A systematic review of all these approaches, which bridges the attempts in extracting the shared conceptual and methodological similarities and highlights both differences as well as roads less traveled is missing, to the best of our knowledge.
+A systematic review of all these approaches, which bridges the attempts in extracting the shared conceptual and methodological similarities is missing, to the best of our knowledge.
+Further, we want to highlights both differences as well as roads less traveled.

 For this paper, we hence set out to systematize the corresponding literature.
-We are more interested in privacy than confidentiality: we do not consider approaches in which an entity encrypts its own data to hide it from access by unintended audiences.
+We are interested in privacy-enhancing technologies (PETs) for scenarios in which behavioral data are collected by or shared with third parties to perform a specific operation.
+As we are interested more in privacy than confidentiality we do not consider approaches in which an entity encrypts its own data to hide it from access by unintended audiences.
 We are rather interested in approaches that protect from unintended revelation of information contained in data that is collected and shared for a different, explicit purpose \cite{decristofaro21critical}.
-In other words, we are interested in privacy-enhancing technologies (PETs) for scenarios in which behavioral data are collected by or shared with third parties to perform a specific operation.
 We deem `confidential computing', processing based on homomorphic cryptography, or similar approaches in which the data owner is the only entity that learns anything from the data, out of scope of our analysis.

+For our study, we followed Kitchenham's guidelines \cite{systematic} to systematically discover and survey the current state of the art, comprising of 101 distinct studies, extracted from a corpus of 296 initially discovered publications.